Benzhydrocodone and acetaminophen (Oral)

 Do not change your dose or suddenly stop using benzhydrocodone and acetaminophen without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, such as abdominal or stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble with sleeping.
+This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, such as anxiety, fever, nausea, runny nose, stomach cramps, sweating, tremors, or trouble with sleeping.

 Check with your doctor right away if you have anxiety, restlessness, a fast heartbeat, fever, sweating, muscle spasms, twitching, nausea, vomiting, diarrhea, or see or hear things that are not there.
 These may be symptoms of a serious condition called serotonin syndrome.
 Your risk may be higher if you also take certain other medicines that affect serotonin levels in your body.

 Using too much of benzhydrocodone and acetaminophen may cause infertility (unable to have children).
 Talk with your doctor before using benzhydrocodone and acetaminophen if you plan to have children.